daos-stack/daos/NewDocs/DAOS Docker.md

 - Dockerfile.centos.8
 - Dockerfile.ubuntu.20.04

-> All commands shown here are on a two-socket Cascade Lake server running a new install of Ubuntu 20.0.4LTE.
-To perform the steps below, you will need a minimum of 5GB of DDR and 16GB of storage.
+> To perform the steps below, you will need a minimum of 5GB of DDR and 16GB of storage.

 ### 1. Build From Local Clone